microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

     sudo journalctl -u iotedge
     ```

+    - Additionally, you can run the following command to get an idea of what issues you may be encountering:

+    ```PowerShell
+    sudo iotedge check
+    ```

 13. After the above configurations, the IoT Edge modules will be downloaded and created in docker containers.
 You can review the docker images by running (it may take a few minutes for them to initialize on first start):

     ```PowerShell